mosuka/solr-exporter/README.md

   4 directories, 34 files
 ```

-Once extracted, you are now ready to run solr_exporter using the instructions provided in the Running solr_exporter section.
+Once extracted, you are now ready to run solr-exporter using the instructions provided in the Running solr-exporter section.

-## Running solr_exporter
+## Running solr-exporter

-You can start solr_exporter by running `./bin/solr_exporter` from the solr_exporter directory.
+You can start solr-exporter by running `./bin/solr-exporter` from the solr-exporter directory.

 ```
 $ ./bin/solr-exporter -p 9983 -c ./conf/config.yml
 ```

-If you are on Windows platform, you can start solr_exporter by running `.\bin\solr_exporter.bat` instead.
+If you are on Windows platform, you can start solr-exporter by running `.\bin\-.bat` instead.

 ```
 > .\bin\solr-exporter.bat -p 9983 -c .\conf\config.yml